logo for heart-rate-monitor-watches.com

 Advanced Heart Rate Monitor Features

-Here is a list of some additional features commonly found on an advanced heart rate monitor (on top of basic and intermediate features):
+Here is a list of some additional features that may be found on an advanced heart rate monitor (on top of basic and intermediate features):

 • Fitness Test